-Our team of attorneys includes a former Medicare attorney who has extensive Medicare audits, overpayment demands, and Medicare appeals.
+Our team of attorneys includes a former Medicare attorney who has extensive experinece in defending providers in Medicare audits, overpayment demands, and Medicare appeals.
 The Medicare appeals process can be a long and truncated process.
 This is why it is so important to file the initial redetermination request correctly and concisely.
 Our attorneys assist providers with reimbursement denial re-considerations, administrative hearings, and other regulatory and criminal violations.
 We also assist with compliance issues, self-audits and health care fraud allegations.

 CMS has recently increased its audit process, utilizing private contractors to perform review of previously paid claims and to determine whether reimbursement was proper.
 In the event the auditor determines that a claim was improperly paid based upon coding errors or lack of medical necessity, a request for reimbursement will be submitted to the provider who has a limited time to properly respond.
 The failure to formulate a proper response can lead to an investigation by the Office of the Inspector General (OIG) and potential charges under the False Claims Act.

 Whether through a reimbursement/recoupment audit or the denial of an initial claim, the Medicare provider appeals process can be a daunting experience.
 With the various stages of appeals, it is important to have a trusted and experienced health care attorney to guide you through the nuances and pitfalls associated with unpaid Medicare claims.
 After a claim has been denied or reimbursement has been requested, there are five stages to appeal an initial decision by Medicare: